whataboutyou-ai/eunomia/docs/get_started/user_guide/index.md

 Eunomia uses a decoupled architecture consisting of two main components:

 1. **Server**: A standalone service that manages authorization policies, storing metadata for principals and resources, and making access control decisions.
-The server is built on top of [Open Policy Agent (OPA)][opa-website] and exposes a REST API.
+The server exposes a REST API.

 2. **Client**: A component integrated into your application that communicates with the Eunomia server.
 You can interact with the server either directly through HTTP requests or by using one of the provided SDKs for a more streamlined experience.